 Multiracial didn’t exist on the checkbox forms when I was growing up or when I went to college, nor did it exist much as a functional idea.
 In the United States, anti-miscegenation laws weren’t even deemed unconstitutional by the Supreme Court until the Loving vs. Virginia decision in 1967, the year I was born; 16 states still enforced such laws until that unanimous court verdict.
 At best, melting pot meant living side by side, or at least in nearby neighborhoods, rather than intermarriage or interchildren.

-Still, what you call me matters.
-I can check that box without questioning my blackness, but doing so likely takes away the legitimacy of my blackness to you, fraying and distorting the identity I’ve had for most of my life.
+It’s hard, because what you call me and how you think about me matters.
+I can check that “multiracial” box without questioning my blackness, but doing so likely takes away the legitimacy of my blackness to you, fraying and distorting the identity I’ve had for most of my life.
 While not trivializing what’s gained, that loss is consequential.